marcopennekamp/lore/spec/04-classes-entities-components.md

 When a component `C1` is declared like this, the type `E` satisfies the typing `E & +C1`.
 The `+C1` is read as **"has C1"** and is a type *describing the entity*, not the component.
 For example, when we have a variable `e: +C1`, `e` is not C1 itself but rather the entity with a component of type `C1`.

-Once assigned to an entity, a component cannot be replaced or removed: **components are immutable**. (**TODO:** Consider mutable components for cases where an immutable class needs to be a component?
+Once assigned to an entity, a component cannot be replaced or removed: **components are immutable**.
+Note that, while the *reference* is immutable, the component *itself* does not have to be immutable.
+You can, of course, still model changing state in Lore, but that change needs to be applied inside the component, not by replacing a component.

+(**TODO:** Consider mutable components for cases where an immutable class needs to be a component?
 In general, it would be possible to replace components.
 The only time we need immutability is when we want to override a component in a subclass.)

 ##### Instantiation